-While we had not historically imposed any equity or security ownership guidelines for executives, including the NEOs, following the Business Combination, the Board adopted stock ownership guidelines applicable to our executive officers, and our non-employee directors.
+Following the Business Combination, the Board adopted stock ownership guidelines applicable to our executive officers, and our non-employee directors.
 Under our stock ownership guidelines, our Chief Executive Officer is required to hold shares of the Company's common stock with a value equal to at least five (5) times his or her annual base salary.
 Our Chief Financial Officer and Divisional President Hillman US and non-employee directors are required to hold shares of the Company's common stock with a value equal to three (3) times his or her annual base salary.
 Each of our other NEOs is required to hold shares of the Company's common stock with a value equal to at least two (2) times his or her annual base salary.
 Further detail on non-employee director compensation can be found in the section entitled "Compensatory Arrangements for Directors" below.
 Executive officers and non-employee directors are required to achieve the applicable level of ownership within five (5) years from the later of (a) the date these guidelines were adopted or (b) the date the person was initially designated an executive officer or director, as applicable, of the Company.